Short on time? Here’s the best antivirus for overall internet security in 2023:

 - Breach monitoring — to scan databases and dark web forums and notify you if your data is leaked in a data breach.

 Why are third-party antiviruses better than my operating system’s built-in defenses?

 Every operating system has built-in malware protections — and they’re all pretty decent.
 Unfortunately, all major operating systems have big vulnerabilities, which is why I recommend everybody — even Mac users — should use antivirus software.

 - Windows.
 Windows is the most frequently hacked operating system in the world.
-While Windows has put a lot more effort into Windows Defender in recent days, it doesn’t get updated often enough, and it doesn’t use any kind of heuristics or machine learning to detect new threats.
+While Windows has put a lot more effort into Windows Defender in recent days, it still doesn’t score the same 100% malware detection ratings that standalone antivirus competitors regularly achieve (plus, Windows doesn’t have built-in web protections, data breach monitoring, password management, or VPN protection).
 If you’re looking for a PC antivirus that can handle the latest internet security threats, check out this list of the best antiviruses for Windows.

 - Android.
 Android is the most widely used mobile operating system in the world, and Android devices are a huge target for hackers.
 Google Play Protect is the built-in scanner in every Android device — it does a pretty good job, but it doesn’t offer good protection against ransomware, spyware, or phishing.
 For example, millions of Androids were infected with the Locker ransomware, causing each user to lose thousands of dollars just to get their data back.
 The best antivirus programs for Android offer ransomware protection, safe browsing features, and powerful anti-theft protections.